-Leading Central Otago winery Wooing Tree Vineyard has today launched plans that will make it possible for the development of a boutique residential and industrial space created to complement its wine service in Cromwell.
+Leading Central Otago winery Wooing Tree Vineyard has today launched plans that will make it possible for the development of a boutique residential and industrial space created to complement its wine service in Cromwell, a suggestion made by business coaches in the area to enhance the Central Otago region.

 A zone modification will have to be given by the Central Otago District Council (CODC) to facilitate the advancement of the proposed Wooing Tree Estate, which is pegged for the vineyard’s 26-hectare website in between SH6, SH8B and Faster way Roadway.
 While Wooing Tree Vineyard will stay at the site, the brand-new advancement might include different community amenities, tourist attractions, retail, wedding accommodation and prime housing lots